Spanish Translation – What You Need to Know about Spanish Language in South American Countries?

 Differences between Ustedes vs. Vosotros

 Vosotros is the plural form of the second person (you) and is used in a casual setting, whereas Ustedes is used in a formal setting.
 Vosotros, on the other hand, is only found in Spanish.
 Ustedes is used in both informal and formal situations in Latin America.
+You can find more examples in this post: The Difference Between Latin American Spanish vs. European Spanish.

 In the Spanish language in Spain, the present perfect tense is used to talk about a completed action, whereas in Latin American Spanish, the simple past is used.